Dirty-Craft/telemine/README.md

 - Sends the death messages
 - Sends the advancement messages
 - Adds `/tg` command that allows players to send a message in the group from the server chat
+- Ability to set general header and footer for all of messages
 - Every feature is configurable and can be enabled/disabled
 - All text messages are customizable in the config